Sponsor MessageBecome a KQED sponsor

 Countries impacted by the strikes may have also closed their airspace and limited their airlines’ operations.
 The latest post on the social media platform X from Hamad International Airport, one of the busiest airports in the world, based in Qatar, stated that “passengers are advised not to proceed to the airport.”
 (Etihad Airways reiterated similar guidance on Tuesday.)

-The airline said that Qatar Airways bookings between Feb.
+In an earlier notice, the airline said that Qatar Airways bookings between Feb.
 28 and March 10 are eligible for “complimentary date changes of up to 14 days from the original travel date, or a refund of the unused value of your ticket” — but urged passengers to “only contact us if you’re travelling within the next 48 hours,” warning of “high call volumes.”

-In an advisory to customers, the airline added that people should not go to the airport unless notified and should regularly check on the status of their flight.
+In an earlier advisory to customers, the airline added that people should not go to the airport unless notified and should regularly check on the status of their flight.
 Passengers can also rebook “another flight to your intended destination for travel on or before 20 March” or request a refund directly with Emirates.
 If a customer booked with a travel agency, they need to contact the agency.

 • Bahrain